 All Island Women's Peacebuilding Network

-Launched in September 2020, the Glencree All Island Women’s Peacebuilders Network aims to support women impacted by political conflict to become actors in post-conflict peacebuilding and transformation on the island of Ireland or in their conflict affected countries of origin.
+Launched in September 2020, the Glencree All-Island Women’s Peacebuilding Network aims to support women impacted by political conflict to become actors in post-conflict peacebuilding and transformation on the island of Ireland or in their conflict affected countries of origin.
 The Network engages women leaders, across the generations, from cross-community backgrounds in Northern Ireland, cross-border rural regions and women with experience of political conflict/violence in their country of origin who are now living on the island of Ireland.
-It encourages women to build reciprocal relationships around common concerns, interests and experiences; become actors in peacebuilding processes and negotiations; engage in policy conversations related to women’s needs and rights in the context of peacebuilding and post conflict transformation; and, facilitate greater collaboration and sharing of learning.
+For more information and to join the All-Island Women's Peacebuilding Network, click on this link

 Glencree Women’s Leadership Programme